Yuanbo2020/Contextual-Transformer/README.md

 target="https://yuanbo2020.github.io/Contextual-Transformer/">our homepage</a>.<p></p></h3>

 <br>

-We are happy to improve and refine the CT-SAT, if you have ideas, please feel free to create an issue or contact us.
+# Code
+If you are interested in the code of CT-SAT or want to train the model, please see <a href="https://github.com/Yuanbo2020/GCT#ctransformer-contextual-transformer" target="https://github.com/Yuanbo2020/GCT#ctransformer-contextual-transformer"> here </a>.<p></p></h3>

 # Citation
 Please feel free to use the sequential label dataset and consider citing our paper as